Impressive ruins of a Nabatean, Roman and Byzantine city in the Negev desert. A UNESCO world heritage site.

 An evidence of the Muslim conquest is found in the form of a mosque, located on the side of the southern church.
 According to a prominent excavator and expert on Nabatean culture and cities, Prof A. Negev, the construction of the mosque was carried out with care not to damage the church’s baptistery, and so it seems that both communities of Christians majority and the Muslim minority lived peacefully together.

 After the Muslim conquest the city gradually declined.
 The sources of income (farming and pilgrimage services) started to dry out.
-The residents gradually deserted their homes, and the city was totally abandoned in the 9th C. The city remained in ruins until the 20th C.
+The residents gradually deserted their homes, and the city was totally abandoned in the 9th C. The city remained in ruins until the 20th century.

 Most of the stones were left intact in the ruins of the city.
 This is an archaeologist’s dream – finding an ancient city in a state as it was during the ancient times.
 The site was first reported in 1805 by the German traveler Ulrich J. Seetzen.
 In 1870 it was described and sketched by Edward H. Palmer, a British-born Arabic linguist as part of the Palestine Exploration Fund (PEF) survey.
 In 1901 the Czech explorer Alois Musil made another visit to the site and reported his findings.
 In 1904 Dominican monks studied the cemetery and the south church.
 The ruins were first scientifically researched in 1914 for the PEF survey by T. E. Lawrence (Lawrence of Arabia) and C. L. Woolley (archaeologist).